zowe/docs-site/docs/user-guide/api-mediation/api-mediation-internal-configuration.md

 # API Gateway configuration parameters

-As an application developer who wants to change default configuration of API Mediation Layer, set the following parameters by modifying the `<Zowe install directory>/components/api-mediation/bin/start.sh` file:
+As an application developer who wants to change the default configuration of the API Mediation Layer, set the following parameters by modifying the `<Zowe install directory>/components/api-mediation/bin/start.sh` file:

   * [Runtime configuration](#runtime-configuration)
   * [Service configuration](#service-configuration)